Complaints and codes of conduct

 Codes of conduct

-Codes of conduct are designed to advise drivers and operators of their responsibilities and obligations to comply with legislation.
+Codes of conduct are designed to advise drivers of their responsibilities and obligations to comply with legislation.

-Codes of conduct are also available to the public to inform them of the minimum standard of service they can expect from the taxi and minibus industries.
+Codes of conduct are also available to the public to inform them of the minimum standard of service they can expect from the taxi, minibus, private hire car and ridesharing industries.